Hancoki/git-testing-repo/README.md

-# git-testing-repo
+# Description
- Just a testing repository for Git.
+ This is just a testing repository for Git for learning its workflow.